kaigelee/CSFCN/README.md

   <span align="center">Comparison of inference speed and accuracy for real-time models on test set of Cityscapes.</span>
 </p>

-* **Towards Real-time Applications**: SANet could be directly used for the real-time applications, such as autonomous vehicle and medical imaging.
+* **Towards Real-time Applications**: S2FCN could be directly used for the real-time applications, such as autonomous vehicle and medical imaging.
 * **A Novel and Efficient Decoder**: a novel Scale-Aware Decoder is introduced to construct features containing scale-specific information for each position via selective context encoding and feature fusion.
 * **More Accurate and Faster**: SANet presents 78.1% mIOU with speed of 109.0 FPS on Cityscapes test set and 77.2% mIOU with speed of 250.4 FPS on CamVid test set.